ihollander/js-pokemon-search-practice-challenge/README.md

 # JS Pokemon Search Assignment

-Hello, your assignment today is to re-create the functionality of our Pokemon search engine
+Hello, your assignment today is to re-create the functionality of our Pokemon search engine:
 ![demo](images/pokemon-search.gif).

-- A user should be able to search for a Pokemon and see all Pokemon whose names match the search term
+- A user should be able to search for a Pokemon and see all Pokemon whose names match the search term.
 - A user should be able to click a Pokemon card to see its alternate sprite.

 ---